 ECAC's activities in the field of facilitation focus mainly on immigration matters and handling of persons with reduced mobility (PRMs).
 In each of these areas, ECAC provides policy guidelines and good practices to its Member States.

-Air cargo transport, health issues (e.g. aircraft disinsection methods) and other related topics within this broad field (such as automated bag drop solutions, assistance to victims of aircraft accidents and their families) are also part of ECAC facilitation discussions and activities.
+Air cargo transport, health issues (e.g. aircraft disinsection and disinfection methods) and other related topics within this broad field (such as automated bag drop solutions, assistance to victims of aircraft accidents and their families) are also part of ECAC facilitation discussions and activities.
 Ad hoc workshops targeting specific facilitation topics are also organised on request by ECAC Member States.

 ECAC supports the coordination of the positions of ECAC Member States participating in ICAO Facilitation Panel meetings, and contributes actively to discussions at international level, particularly by providing practical proposals for amending ICAO Annex 9 and the ICAO Facilitation Manual (Doc 9957).